 (9) The Minister may, during or after the assessment by the CEO of an application referred to the CEO, and after consulting the CEO, direct the CEO to assess or re-assess, as the case requires, the application more fully or more publicly or both in accordance with that direction, and the CEO must comply with the direction.

-[Regulation 18A inserted in Gazette 5 Dec 2013 p.
+[Regulation 18A inserted: Gazette 5 Dec 2013 p.
 5693-5.]

 18B.
 Decision by Minister